FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/nexus-metainfo-generation.md

 for any `NXuser`, but `name="BIAS_SWEEP"` for the explicitly-named variadic group above, even though both get lowercased the same way for the Python attribute name.

+**One exception to "groups always win the unqualified name"**: a group literally named `name`, `datetime`, `lab_id`, or `description` gets a `_group` suffix instead (e.g. `name` → `name_group`).
+These four names take precedence over any NXDL group because every single generated class — without exception — inherits them first: `Object`, the universal root all generated classes derive from, itself extends `basesections.BaseSection`, which defines exactly these four quantities.
+By the time a NeXus-specific group is added, the slot is already occupied by a `Quantity`, not optionally or class-specifically but structurally, for every class in the hierarchy.
+A `SubSection` can never override a same-named `Quantity` the way a *field* can (see [Quantity names](#quantity-names) above) — they're different property *kinds*, which NOMAD rejects outright with `MetainfoError: Cannot inherit from different property types.` So while any NXDL *field* may safely reuse one of these four names, a *group* using one of them always needs the suffix — there is no field/group asymmetry here other than what NOMAD's override mechanism itself allows.

 ### Field-attribute quantities